 Queen Elizabeth Court

-Assisted living at RBLI
+Assisted Living & Care For Veterans at RBLI

-Accomodation for veterans
+Homes for veterans

 Queen Elizabeth Court provides domiciliary care for people aged over 55 who have served in the Armed Forces, and their spouses.
 Designed with independence in mind, each 1 or 2 bedroom apartment has its own front door and complete with a lounge, kitchen, en-suite wet room and emergency call facilities.

-An on-site restaurant, beautiful gardens and plenty of organised activities present many opportunities to socialise amongst our vibrant and supportive veteran community on Britain’s largest veteran village.
+Situated on the outskirts of Maidstone Queen Elizabeth Court with its on-site restaurant, beautiful gardens and plenty of organised activities present many opportunities to socialise amongst our vibrant and supportive veteran community on Britain’s largest veteran village.